vdbrooks/eventbridge-emailer/README.md

 A diagram of the architecture of this system can be seen below:

-(AWS-EM Serverless Function.png "AWS EM Serverless Mailer")
+(Serverless Message Transformation and Delivery - Page 1.png "AWS EM Serverless Mailer")

 ## Email Message